Truist Center: History

-Truist announced plans to relocate the bank's executive team, corporate communications, finance, human resources, insurance, legal, technology, and risk management in the building.
+Truist announced plans to relocate the bank's executive team, corporate communications, finance, human resources, insurance, legal, technology, and risk management to the building.
 The bank will move in phases in August 2020 and lasting until June 2021.
 The bank plans to have as many as 2,000 in the building.
-Truist has announced that the Charlotte innovation center, planned to bring technology, legal, accounting staff together with its clients, will be located in the building.
-As of December 2020 it was under construction.
+Truist has announced that the Charlotte innovation center planned to bring technology, legal, and accounting staff together with its clients, will be located in the building.
+As of December 2020, it was under construction.

 On December 11, 2019, Truist Financial announced it had officially exercised its option to purchase the building from Cousins Properties for $455.5 million and would rename the tower Truist Center.
 New signage will also be added.
 The deal was completed March 31, 2020.
 However, due to the COVID-19 pandemic, further actions will be delayed.

 In November 2020 four signs were raised, two (on the North Tryon and North College street sides) with the Truist name, and two with its logo.
 The signage caused considerable controversy, with critics saying it was too sharp a contrast with the tower's curves.
 The building's architect, Charles Hull, denounced the new signage as an act of vandalism.
 Local media outlet Axios Charlotte has written a number of articles about locals' reactions to the lights and signs.
-In one article a resident said "God, what a disgrace to a previously gorgeous landmark.
+In one article a resident said, "God, what a disgrace to a previously gorgeous landmark.
 I'd rather we just had a hole in the ground.”
-The lights and signs have also caused residents to create a Change.Org petition to have them removed.
+The lights and signs have also caused residents to create a Change.org petition to have them removed.